 Paper Submission of Culminating Projects

-The School of Graduate Studies will accept paper submissions of culminating projects, but will no longer offer binding of culminating projects.
-Students selecting to submit by paper will be responsible for submitting, at minimum, one (1) hard bound (buckrum bound) copy according to University specifications and one (1) plain-paper copy along with the $10 microfilm fee to the School of Graduate Studies.
+If a student is granted an exception, he/she must submit, at minimum, one (1) hard bound (buckrum bound) copy according to University specifications and one (1) plain-paper copy along with a $10 microfilm fee to the School of Graduate Studies.
 Departments/programs may require additional bound copies.
 Students should check with the department to verify the number of required bound copies.

 SCSU Guidelines for Paper Submission

 Instructions on formatting and submitting your project on paper.